sansumbrella/PupTent/README.md

 Systems only know about components, and components only know about themselves.
 Locus and RenderMesh are the only components used by multiple systems.

+The basic idea of an entity-system game is to create all of your in-game entities as collections of components.
+PupTent provides some useful base components and systems for handling things like animation, entity lifetime, and rendering.
+For custom in-game behavior, you can attach a ScriptComponent to any entity, which calls a function and provides information about the entity and scene.
+If you want to use other information in your script (like keyboard input), just capture it in the lambda you pass to the ScriptComponent.

+If you want to have some code that doesn't belong to any one entity, there is no need to shoehorn it into the entity system.
+If you were making a game of Go, for example, the player's control and computer AI code would likely live outside of the entity system.
+The entities would be things like the pieces on the board and the board itself.
+The control code would edit the appropriate entities' positions based on what the user selected.
+To define what could be selected, however, you might create a Selectable component and apply it to anything that the player will then be allowed to grab and move around.
+Making the controls a System in entityx just gives you easy access to the event and update mechanisms within the framework.

 ## Features (Existing and Planned):
 ### Simple 2d spatial transformations
 - Attach a Locus component for access to